MadsAlbertsen/miscperlscripts/README.md

+# Miscellaneous perl scripts

-Misc perl scripts that might, or might not, be useful..
+> Misc perl scripts that might, or might not, be useful..

 calc.dnds.pl :                         Calculates pairwise dn/ds ratios of all input sequences.
 Note: the sequences have to be alligned and in fasta format.
 In addition its assumed they start inframe.